- Also see Videos of bell ringing

 The simplest way to play a bell is to pull a rope that is connected to a tolling hammer or clapper.

-Care must always be taken when ringing a bell this way that the bell is not swinging.
+Care must always be taken, when you ring a bell this way, that the bell is not swinging.
 Always allow the bell time to come to a full stop before pulling on the tolling rope.
-If the hammer contacts the bell while it swings, the hammer arm as well as the bell can suffer damage.
+If the hammer contacts the bell while it swings, the hammer arm as well as the bell can incur damage.
 Also be sure to release tension as soon as the hammer contacts the bell.
 Your bell could be damaged by holding the hammer against the bell as it rings, and it really doesn't sound pretty.

 Traditional manual carillon action

-A traditional carillon action is a purely mechanical transmission that takes the energy of the players body and uses it to move the clappers to the bell to sound the note.
+A traditional carillon action is a purely mechanical transmission that takes the energy of the players body and uses it to move the clappers to the bell to sound each note of a musical piece.
 Traditional actions almost always make use mechanical advantage in the form of springs, weights and leverage to move heavy clappers with ordinary mortal physical powers.
 Additional pneumatic power has historically been used to assist ringing the largest bells on a few instruments.

 The manual of the keyboard or part that the player's hands are used to play is made up of keys made in appearance as wooden rods.
 To these levers are connected the transmission wire, typically made of stainless steel that carries the energy up to the bell chamber.